-Operating surplus (before the Designated and Investment Funds and exceptional items) decreased by £174k to £358k in 2022 driven by the increase in total expenditure of £2,788k to £36,556k (2021: £33,768k).
-The principal drivers of that growth in expenditure were direct project costs, related to the increase in project revenue, and also indirect, especially travel, costs which increased substantially with the ending of Covid related restrictions.
+Operating surplus (before the Designated and Investment Funds and exceptional items) decreased by £51k to £307k in 2023 as a result of the increase in total expenditure of £6,195k to £42,751k (2022: £36,556k).
+The principal drivers of that growth in expenditure were direct project costs, related to the increase in project revenue, increases in staff costs as a result of inflation, headcount and the annual increase in pension deficit contributions, and also a significant reduction in profit on exchange (from £850k in 2022 to £155k in 2023)

-Total headcount at 441 (based on a monthly average) is in line with prior year at 442.
+Total headcount of 476 (based on a monthly average) was an increase on the prior year (441) reflecting the increase in total income.